Getting Started with Evernote for:

-- Enter a name for your new notebook and click OK.
-You can add notes to your new notebook immediately
+- Enter a name for your new notebook and press the return key.
+You can add notes to your new notebook immediately.

 Adding Notes to a Notebook

 By default, all new notes will be saved to your Evernote account's default notebook.
-To change the notebook a note is saved in, do the following:
+To learn more about creating notes in a specific notebook, go to Create & Edit a Note.

 Deleting a Notebook

-Please note that when a notebook is deleted, all the notes it contains will be moved to the Trash.
+Please note that when a notebook is deleted, all the notes it contains will be moved to the Trash Notebook.

 To delete a notebook, do the following:

-- Right-click the notebook you want to delete.
-A menu will be displayed
+- Control-click or right-click the notebook you want to delete in the Notebook List.
+A menu will be displayed.

-- Click Delete...
-A confirmation box will be displayed
+- Click Delete Notebook...
+A confirmation box will be displayed.

 Creating a Notebook Stack